MikeGoltsov/bgp-exporter/README.md

 The exporter supports two configuration ways: environment variables that take precedence over configuration file.

+The configuration file is specified with the flag -c filename.
+Yaml and ini formats accepted.

 As for available config options and equivalent environment variables, here is a list:

 |     environment variable      |      config file    |                       description                  |        default        |